savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

   * explanation of proof: ....omitted.

 Talk 7: Verifiable Delay Functions: Applications and Candidate Constructions {#talk7}
 -------
-By Ben Fisch
+By Ben Fisch, Stanford University

+Related Work: see [Simple Proofs of Sequential Work](https://eprint.iacr.org/2018/183) by Bram Cohen.
+Best paper at EuroCrypt 2018.

+VDF Definition:
   * F is a function that has a long walltime to compute.
 Not just in terms of runtime instructions.
   * it needs to let one quickly verify that y is the output of F(x)
   * slow to compute: sequential, non-parallelization
   * fast to verify
     * short proof of correctness
     * efficient, not simply fast due to parallelization
   * publicly verifiable
   * tunable
     * works for good range of time-factors

-* time-lock puzzles
+time-lock puzzles
   * private verifier prepares one-time-use puzzle
   * not publicly verifiable.
 Needs a trusted setup for this.
   * new setup for each puzzle
     * wall-clock timer starts once puzzle is released

-* proofs of sequential work
+proofs of sequential work
   * publicly verifiable
   * no trusted setup
   * not a function, output for a given challenge is not unique

-* Application 1: publicly veriable random beacon
+Application 1: publicly verifiable random beacon
   * e.g. if someone is running lottery, how do participants know that winner was truly randomly selected?
   * ideal service that regularly publishes random values which no party can predict or manipulate
   * approaches: